 When it created the Smithsonian Institution in 1846, Congress vested responsibility for its administration in a Board of Regents.
 Like all Smithsonian museums, Air and Space falls under the Provost and Under Secretary for Museums, Education, and Research.

-The Museum is led by John and Adrienne Mars Director Ellen R. Stofan, assisted by an assistant director and four associate directors, as well as the director of Advancement, and assistant directors for Business Operations & Technology, and Exhibits.
+The Museum is led by acting John and Adrienne Mars Director Christopher Browne, assisted by an assistant director and four associate directors, as well as the director of Advancement, and assistant directors for Business Operations & Technology, and Exhibits.

 Under the Chief Curator, the department of Curatorial Affairs consists of the Aeronautics, and Space History research divisions, as well as the Museum’s Center for Earth and Planetary Studies.